S3-working-group/s3-practical-guide/S3-practical-guide.md

 There are many ways a group of people can co-create proposals.
 Generally they follow a similar pattern:

 1. Agree on the driver (or problem / opportunity)
-2. Explore the topic
+2. Explore the topic and understand constraints
 3. Generate ideas
-4. Create proposal in small(er) group
+4. Create the proposal (often done by a smaller group)

 ---